SleipnirGroup/Sleipnir/README.md

 * Perf
   * RelWithDebInfo build type, but with frame pointer so perf utility can use it

+## Test problem solutions

+Some test problems generate CSV files containing their solutions.
+These can be plotted with tools/plot_test_problem_solutions.py.

 ## Benchmarks

 The following benchmarks are available: